 Move over Schwarzenegger, there’s a new action star in town, and this one has freckles

-1988 would mark the beginning of one of the longest running horror franchises to ever grace the genre, but it didn’t happen overnight.
+1988 would mark the beginning of one of the longest-running horror franchises to ever grace the genre, but it didn’t happen overnight.
 In fact, the first draft of a screenplay that would one day become Child’s Play had been completed way back in the summer of ’85 under the working title Blood Buddy, and would feature a story more in the psychological vein.
 According to original writer Don Mancini, his vision had more of an emphasis on keeping the audience in the dark regarding the true identity of the killer.
-Andy was a much darker character — a boy affected by an absent father and overworked mother — which would set up the movie’s main mystery.
-Was there a killer doll running around wreaking bloody havoc or was peewee protagonist Andy in fact the real culprit?
+Andy was a much darker character — a boy affected by an absent father and overworked mother — which would set up the movie’s main mystery: was there a killer doll running around wreaking bloody havoc or was peewee protagonist Andy in fact the real culprit?

 All of this could have made for a very rewarding picture, but at the same time the concept was nothing new.
-Back in 1978, Richard Attenborough’s Magic, based on a William Goldman novel of the same name, would pose similar questions in the form of failed magician Charles “Corky” Withers (Anthony Hopkins) and his seemingly murderous ventriloquist dummy ‘Fats’.
+In 1978, Richard Attenborough’s Magic, based on the William Goldman novel of the same name, would pose similar questions in the form of failed magician Charles “Corky” Withers (Anthony Hopkins) and his seemingly murderous ventriloquist dummy ‘Fats’.
 The movie was a sophisticated take on mental illness that worked wonderfully as a psychological horror thanks to its careful handling and convincing execution.
 Mancini’s script featured a lifelike commercial doll that bled ‘real blood’, a blood brothers pact with Andy bringing Chucky (then named Buddy) to life, a premise that hardly conjures the same potential for realism.

 Enter Fright Night director Tom Holland, who would later adapt Mancini’s screenplay to forge one of the most memorable antiheroes the genre has ever known.
 Named after three of history’s most notorious killers in Charles Manson, Lee Harvey Oswald and James Earl Ray, the doll otherwise known as Charles Lee Ray was much more than the next in a long line of slasher villains, his cynical wit and anarchic one-liners putting the character very firmly in action hero territory.
 That doesn’t make him any less terrifying as a horror icon.
 Despite Holland’s emphasis on comedy, and to some extent because of it, Chucky is an absolutely terrifying creation.
 He doesn’t have the imposing physicality or otherworldly powers of some of his contemporaries, but he is absolutely wicked to the core.
 It’s rare to see a silver screen killer go after kids.
 Teenagers are fair game but kids, however much they tease, are usually off limits.
 Not only does Chucky use Andy, he teases him, toys with him, and even savagely attacks him as he looks to possess his body.
 The doll that Lee Ray inhabits may not be up to much physically, but it gives the character free rein to do exactly as he pleases without ethical limits.

 Chucky: The only person that I let in on the fact that I was still alive was a six-year-old kid.
 I’m gonna be six years old again.
 Well, John, it’s been fun, but I gotta go.
 I have a date with six-year-old boy… and you have a date with death.

 It is from that limitless capacity that much of the film’s humour is derived.
 By the late 1980s, the horror genre had descended into comical self-parody as a way to sidestep censorship hysteria, horror icons such as Jason Voorhees and Fred Krueger transformed from brutish killers into self-mocking antiheroes who became mindless preoccupations for the MTV generation.
 Those characters had been forced to adapt to such trends, becoming commercial figureheads for their respective production companies, but Chucky was in on the joke from the ground floor up, Holland embracing a tired formula with the kind of zeal that put Krueger’s increasingly hackneyed repertoire to shame.